Overview

 Client accounts with the Investment Management Service will be reviewed regularly on a quarterly basis.
 The

 account is reviewed with regards to the client’s investment policies and risk tolerance levels.
-Events that may
+Events that could

 trigger a special review would be unusual performance, addition or deletions of client imposed restrictions,